paweueck/adam-blog/_posts/2017-11-23-test-post-4-pc-jupyter-html-full.markdown

 ---
 layout: post
-title: Test post 3 created on PC with jupyter convert to basic html via liquid
+title: Test post 4 created on PC with jupyter convert to full html via liquid
 date: 2017-11-23 13:32:20 +0300
 description: You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
 img: post-6.jpg # Add image post (optional)